 - 9.4.12.CI.1.
 Demonstrate the ability to reflect, analyze, and use creative skills and ideas. - 9.4.12.CI.2.
 Identify career pathways that highlight personal talents, skills, and abilities. - 9.4.12.CI.3.
-Investigate new challenges and opportunities for personal growth, advancement, and transition. - 9.4.2.CT.2.
+Investigate new challenges and opportunities for personal growth, advancement, and transition. - 9.4.12.TL.1.
+Assess digital tools based on features such as accessibility options, capacities, and utility for accomplishing a specified task. - 9.4.2.CT.2.
 Identify possible approaches and resources to execute a plan - 9.4.2.CT.3.
 Use a variety of types of thinking to solve problems

 - RI.11-12.4.
 Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze how an author uses and refines the meaning of a key term or terms over the course of a text. - RI.11-12.7.
-Integrate and evaluate multiple sources of information presented in different media or formats (e.g., visually, quantitatively) as well as in words in order to address a question or solve a problem. - RI.11-12.10.
-By the end of grade 12, read and comprehend literary nonfiction at grade level text-complexity or above with scaffolding as needed. - NJSLSA.L6.
-Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression. - NJSLSA.L1.
+Integrate and evaluate multiple sources of information presented in different media or formats (e.g., visually, quantitatively) as well as in words in order to address a question or solve a problem. - NJSLSA.R7.
+Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words. - RST.11-12.4.
+Determine the meaning of symbols, key terms, and other domain-specific words and phrases as they are used in a specific scientific or technical context relevant to grades 11-12 texts and topics. - RST.11-12.9.
+Synthesize information from a range of sources (e.g., texts, experiments, simulations) into a coherent understanding of a process, phenomenon, or concept, resolving conflicting information when possible. - RI.11-12.10.
+By the end of grade 12, read and comprehend literary nonfiction at grade level text-complexity or above with scaffolding as needed.

+- NJSLSA.L6.
+Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression. - NJSLSA.SL4.
+Present information, findings, and supporting evidence such that listeners can follow the line of reasoning and the organization, development, and style are appropriate to task, purpose, and audience. - NJSLSA.L1.
 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - NJSLSA.L4.
 Determine or clarify the meaning of unknown and multiple-meaning words and phrases by using context clues, analyzing meaningful word parts, and consulting general and specialized reference materials, as appropriate. - NJSLSA.L5.
-Demonstrate understanding of word relationships and nuances in word meanings. - NJSLSA.L6.
+Demonstrate understanding of word relationships and nuances in word meanings.

+NJSLSA.L6.
 Acquire and use accurately a range of general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career readiness level; demonstrate independence in gathering vocabulary knowledge when encountering an unknown term important to comprehension or expression.